 I help people selling digital products in competitive marketplaces to build simple, scaleable campaigns that turn traffic into customers at scale.

 I don't have some marketing super-power, but I do have two pretty-good-powers which I combine to get consistent results.

-An unhealthy interest in customer psychology.
+Pretty-good Power #1 – An obsessive interest in customer psychology.